-A-levels: ABB including B in the language that you would like to major in.
+A-levels: AAB including B in the language that you would like to major in.

 BTEC: DDD, depending on subject studied - advice on acceptability can be provided.

-IB: 32 points including Higher Level study of the language you would like to major in.
+IB: 33 points or 3 Higher Level certificates with 665 including Higher Level study of the language you would like to major in.